-Hong Kong-based Klook is one of the world’s top in-destination activity booking platforms.
+Hong Kong-based Klook is the leading travel and leisure ecommerce platform for experiences and services anytime, anywhere.
+It curates travel experiences that enables users to satisfy their curiosity for adventure and experiences, both at home and around the world.
 Its mobile app has been awarded Best of the Year app by both Apple App Store and Google Play, and it’s been featured over 100 times as the go-to app for trip planning.

 The rising middle class

 David: “There’s a big rise of middle class travelers in all Asian countries.
-These users come from different countries with different user behaviors, experiences, languages as well as payment preferences.
+These users come from different countries with different user behaviours, experiences, languages as well as payment preferences.

-Another trend we see is that users in Asia are very adoptive of new technologies such as Apple Pay and Google Pay.
+Another trend we see is that users in the Asia Pacific region are very adoptive of new technologies such as Apple Pay and Google Pay.
 It’s why we work with Adyen because they provide local and global payment methods to our users worldwide.”

-Warren adds: “With the rising middle class all over Asia, we need to make sure that these travelers can always pay with their preferred payment methods wherever they go.
+Warren adds: “With the rising middle class all over the Asia Pacific region, we need to make sure that these travelers can always pay with their preferred payment methods wherever they go.